-Please note: During summer of 2021, a number of attractions have temporarily closed or are limiting admission.
+Please note: During summer and fall of 2021, a number of attractions have temporarily closed or are limiting admission.
 If you are interested in visiting a specific event or destination, please check the business' website or Facebook page for opening information.
 As we all adjust to the changes Covid-19 has caused, we thank you for your interest in the Adirondacks and for your patience.
 We hope you will enjoy exploring the Adirondacks, either in person or virtually!

 So much to see and do